-Our sample consists of 613 dealers from the list of dealers obtained prior to the experiment.23 A large fraction could not be located or were no longer selling rice seeds.
+Our sample consists of 613 dealers from the list of dealers obtained prior to the experiment.
+A large fraction could not be located or were no longer selling rice seeds.
 Specifically, 22.8 percent of them could not be reached.
 Of the 473 dealers located, 274 (58 percent) were selling rice seeds in the 2017 season.
-In results that follow, we show effects both for all dealers that were reached and those that remained in the seed business.
-Table A3 shows that the likelihood of being located and the probably of selling rice seeds during the 2017 season are uncorrelated with treatment.
+In results that follow, we show effects both for all dealers that were reached and for those that remained in the seed business.
+Online Appendix Table A3 shows that the likelihood of being located and the probably of selling rice seeds during the 2017 season are uncorrelated with treatment.
 Focusing on the treatment blocks, about 42 percent of the dealers surveyed received the intervention.

 In addition to these dealer sales, we obtained data on the physical location of seed production.
 Seeds are grown by registered farmers that contract with the state to produce seeds that meet minimum certification standards.
 OSSC then collects, processes, and bags these seeds before selling them to farmers (via dealers and cooperatives) during the next season.
 The average block in our study had 32 seed growers per season from 2014 to 2019.
-We use records from a publicly available database that gives the location of each seed grower, the contracted area, the variety they produced, and the amount that was collected and processed.
+We use records from a publicly available database that gives the location of each seed grower, the contracted area, the variety they produced, and the amount that was collected and processed (Odisha State Seed and Organic Products Certification Agency 2020).